FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 ### Setting up the build environment

 By making tests you can check if everything works as it's supposed to, therefore I setup a workflow which runs all my tests.
-In this case the workflow builds for the sensor api, everytime I push to the develop branch.
+In this case the workflow builds for the sensor api, every time I push to the develop branch.

 ```yml
 name: "sensor api"